5 Risks of Putting Off Retirement Planning

 4. You may outlive your resources

-With medical care continuing to improve and lifespans growing longer, running out of money is a very real risk for people who live into their 90s and even beyond.
+With medical care continuing to improve and the average human lifespan increasing, running out of money is a very real risk for people who live into their 90s and even beyond.
 By 2050, average life expectancy may increase by a full decade, and people may reasonably expect to live to 94.
-Your retirement savings may need to last for many years.
+That being said, your retirement savings may need to last for multiple decades.